Frequently asked questions about entrance exams and tuition fees

 Please tell me about Sanko Gakuen's initial cost reduction and tuition installment system.

-This is Sanko Gakuen's unique tuition support system that utilizes the Japan Student Services Organization scholarship system (over 110,000 yen).
+This is Sanko Gakuen's unique tuition support system, which utilizes the Japan Student Services Organization (JASSO) scholarship program (over 120,000 yen).
 The only fee required for enrollment is the 100,000 yen admission fee.
-After that, you will need to pay the textbook fee and other fees by mid-March.
-Tuition, facility fees, and practical training fees can be paid in installments of 110,000 yen per month during your enrollment period using a loan scholarship.
+After that, you will need to pay the cost of teaching materials and other fees by mid-March.
+Tuition, facility and equipment fees, and practical training fees can be paid in monthly installments of 120,000 yen each during your enrollment period using a loan scholarship.

 For details, please see Sanko Gakuen Initial Cost Reduction & Tuition Installment System page.